 A new Python library is formed frequently that allows the change of framework in the field of deep learning.
 PyTorch falls under this.

-The enormous library has over 2500 optimised algorithms, comprising an amalgamation of classic as well as state-of-the-art computer vision and machine learning algorithms.
-These algorithms work accurately to detect and recognise faces, differentiate different actions and so on.
+The enormous library has over 2500 optimized algorithms, comprising an amalgamation of classic as well as state-of-the-art computer vision and machine learning algorithms.
+These algorithms work accurately to detect and recognize faces, differentiate different actions, and so on.
 With every advancement, our world is one step forward towards the ultimate technology-driven world we have all aspired to see in our lifetime.
-We should take a moment to celebrate all the achievements which have made life every aspect of life so easier and secured but there are miles to go before we sleep.
+We should take a moment to celebrate all the achievements which have made life every aspect of life so easier and secure but there are miles to go before we sleep.